PAGURI: a user experience study of creative interaction with text-to-music models: Results

 \subsection{Consistency, Expectations, and Quality}

-Table~\ref{table:T2M_Survey} reports the results related to the \textit{Model evaluation survey}.
-Each participant was asked to take the survey after every interaction with the model.
-The survey aimed to gain insight into participants' perceptions regarding three aspects: the consistency between the generated audio files and input prompts, the consistency between the generated audio samples and user expectations, and the overall quality of the audio(s) output concerning the user expectations.
-Only a limited part of the participants considered the overall generation to be entirely aligned with their expectations, both in terms of content and quality.
+Each participant was asked to complete the survey \textit{Model Evaluation Survey} after each interaction with the model.
+Each audio(s) generation corresponds to one interaction with the model.
+Figure~\ref{fig:T2M_Survey} reports the answers for all the different interactions of all participants.
+The survey focused on understanding participants' perceptions related to three aspects: the consistency between the generated audio files and input prompts, the consistency between the generated audio samples and user expectations, and the overall quality of the audio(s) output concerning the user expectations.
+Only a limited number of the participants considered the overall generation to be entirely aligned with their expectations, both in terms of content and quality.
 The same holds for the consistency between audio and input prompts.
 The majority of participants rated all three aspects between $3$ and $4$ (on a Likert scale from 1 to 5), suggesting that they perceived the generated audio to align reasonably well with their expectations and the input prompts provided.
-Several participants were positively surprised by the audio generated, as it exceeded their expectations.
 However, it is important to acknowledge that the subjective nature of the expectation scale presents a limitation in this study.
 We did not collect pre-generated user expectation data, but we intend to address this in future experimental designs.

-Many participants were surprised by some of the generated audio files: some of them expected from the TTM model the ability to sing a textual prompt (P5, P8, P11), a spoken dialogue with understandable language (P11, P24), or a single instrument instead of an entire musical beat (P7, P13).
-Additionally, they noted that the timbre of guitars and drums closely matched their expectations, resembling the authentic sound of these instruments.
-Many expected the model to have the ability to adapt an instrument, sound, or melody to a certain different musical style (i.e. performing style transfer), but this was not possible by design with the model/techniques considered.
+\textit{\textbf{Audio generation expectation.}} Many participants were surprised by some of the audio files generated, with expectations ranging from the ability to sing a textual prompt (P5, P8, P11) to produce a spoken dialogue with understandable language (P11, P24) or a single instrument instead of a full musical beat (P7, P13).
+They also noted that the timbre of guitars and drums closely matched their expectations, resembling authentic instrument sounds.
+Many expected the model to adapt instruments, sounds, or melodies to a different musical style (i.e., performing style transfer), but this was not possible by design with the model/techniques considered.
 This indicates, in our view, that users should be informed and guided about the generation capabilities of TTM techniques.